antsmartian/antoaravinth.github.com/_posts/2012-11-12-happy-diwali.md

   [1]: http://i.stack.imgur.com/XpHAn.jpg

-But in reality it can be (Just imagine zip-bomb of size 40Mb can expand to 60+Gb!!) :
+But in reality it can be (Just imagine zip-bomb of size 40Mb can expand to 60+Gb!!, when you unzip it) :

 ![Dangerous!][2]